cap-js/docs/cds/cdl.md

 ### Custom-Defined Events {#events}

-Similar to [Actions and Functions][actions] you can declare `events`, which a service emits via messaging channels.
+Similar to [Actions and Functions](../cds/cdl#actions) you can declare `events`, which a service emits via messaging channels.
 Essentially, an event declaration looks very much like a type definition, specifying the event's name and the type structure of the event messages' payload.

 ```cds
 service MyOrders { ...